aspectran/aspectran.github.io/_pages/en/docs/guides/aspectran-profiles.md

 java -Daspectran.profiles.active=prod,metrics -jar my-application.jar
 ```

+### 1.3.
+Profile Isolation and Base Profiles in Multi-Context Environments

+When working in a multi-context environment where parent (`root`) and child contexts coexist, you must be aware of the following:

+*   **Profile Independence (No Inheritance)**: Profiles active in the parent context are not automatically inherited or propagated to child contexts.
+The environment of each context is completely isolated.
+*   **Independent Profile Injection**: If you want to enable a specific profile in a child context, you must specify it separately for that child context.
+You can either write it directly in the child context's configuration file or specify a context-specific JVM system property:
+    *   **Syntax**: `-Daspectran.profiles.base.{contextName}={profileName}`
+    *   **Example**: `-Daspectran.profiles.base.appmon=gateway` (Activates `gateway` as the base profile for the `appmon` context)

+> **WARNING: Overriding Behavior via System Properties**
+>
+> Even if base profiles are pre-configured in your `aspectran-config.apon`, injecting profiles via JVM system properties (`-Daspectran.profiles.base.{contextName}`) will **completely override (ignore and overwrite)** the pre-configured APON base profiles instead of appending to them.
+>
+> To use both existing and system property settings, you must specify all target profile names in the system property value. (e.g., `-Daspectran.profiles.base.appmon=appmon.standalone,mariadb`)

 ## 2. Profile Expression Syntax

 In addition to simply writing a profile name, you can use logical operators to create complex activation conditions.